 DIY Painted Christmas Village

 I remember staring at and playing with the Christmas village under our tree as a little kid.
 But it was always something we shouldn’t touch because they were glass.
+You know, the pretty delicate ones that mom would only let us look at.

 Click here to subscribe

 So, I’ve been wanting to get my own Christmas village for my little family, but I really wanted them to be something that my kids could pick up and play with if they wanted to.
+It should be something we can enjoy together without worrying about breaking anything.

 Enter these little Christmas village houses from the Dollar Tree!
 They definitely look cheesy at the store, but with a little bit of paint and extra sparkle, they sure do shine now!
+Let’s get started on this DIY project – you can get the kids involved too!

 Supplies Used for DIY Painted Christmas Village